ylireetta/tiralabra-rsa/documentation/testing.md

 # Testing documentation
-The test coverage of the project is 64 % in total.
-Automatic tests for `UserInterface`, `PublicKey` and `PrivateKey` in package `com.ylireetta.tiralabraproject_rsa` have not been implemented due to the nature of those classes, which affects the total coverage.
-The `com.ylireetta.tiralabraproject_rsa.tools` package coverage is 89 %.
+The test coverage of the project is 89 %.
+Automatic tests have been written for classes in the `com.ylireetta.tiralabraproject_rsa.tools` package.
+Several classes have been excluded from the coverage report due to the nature of those classes (POJOs, interfaces, the UI).

 ![alt text](pics/coverage.png "Test coverage")